 How many cases are there in Minnesota?

-Minnesota has documented 742 cases of COVID-19, with 53 new cases reported Wednesday, along with one more death.
-State officials say that these numbers are based on limited testing and are likely an undercount.
-Seventy-five patients are currently hospitalized, with 38 requiring intensive care.
-Eighteen people in Minnesota have died of COVID-19.
-The map below shows a county-by-county breakdown, which is updated as information becomes available.
+The map below shows a county-by-county breakdown, which is updated daily.
 (It may lag behind news reports due to the release of incomplete information.)
-The state is posting some updates online and has a phone hotline: 651-201-3920.
+The state is posting updates online and has created a phone hotline: 651-201-3920.

 How many cases are there in the world?
 The United States?

-Around the world, there have been more than 1,000,000 confirmed cases and more than 51,000 deaths.
-The United States has more than 234,000 cases in all 50 states, with more than 92,300 cases in New York.
-The U.S. death toll climbed to more than 5,700 this week, with 2,468 dead in New York and more than 500 in New Jersey.
-Michigan and Louisiana have more than 300 deaths each.
+Around the world, there have been more than 5.6 million confirmed cases and more than 354,000 deaths.
+The United States has more than 1.7 million cases, with more than 368,000 diagnosed in New York.
+The cumulative U.S. death toll climbed to more than 100,243 this week.

 The New York Times is tracking U.S. cases, including a state-by-state breakdown of totals and how the illnesses were contracted.
-Johns Hopkins University has a real-time interactive dashboard following the spread of COVID-19 across the U.S. and the world.
+Johns Hopkins University has built an interactive dashboard tracking the spread of COVID-19 across the U.S. and the world.

 What's the best way to prepare?